TheNotary/ruby-gems/body.md

+# Gem Building
+## Professionalizing Your Ruby Code

-Presentation Style:
+#### Presentation Style:

 - It's a workshop, so do some typing in your project folder
-- To show off change sets, click the links in this MD to view the git diffs on github
-- Use a slide show periodically if time provides, to show visual graphs of like... the folders effected?
+- Build a presentation with reveal.js
+  - Write presentation speaking points to be read off of smart phone
+  - Present changes to code via resulting files
+  - Have the whole tutorial open on a separate tab

-#### Speaking Notes/ Summary
+#### Speaking Notes/ ToC

 ###### Section 1 - Gems by Example
-  - Describe gems
-  - Walk through hub usage
+  - What's a Gem?
+  - Example of a Gem (hub)
   - The value of packaging your code

 ###### Section 2 - Build Pseudo Complex large_app
   - The Formation of Our Software
   - Rails App, Square 1
-  - Add psudo complexity, Messy controller
+  - Add Pseudo complexity, Messy controller
   - Improve via Basic Method Extraction Refactoring
   - OO Refactor